html-ng/bounding-client-rect-observer/README.md

 An object representing a single notification entry for an observed element when its bounding client rect changes.
 Properties:

 - `target: Element`: The observed element whose bounding client rect has changed.
-- `previousBounds: DOMRect`: The previous bounding client rect of the element before the change.
+- `previousBounds: DOMRectReadOnly`: The previous bounding client rect of the element before the change.
-- `newBounds: DOMRect`: The new bounding client rect of the element after the change.
+- `newBounds: DOMRectReadOnly`: The new bounding client rect of the element after the change.

 ### `BoundingClientRectObserverCallback`